 Any recording of class sessions for this course by students, whether audio, video or otherwise, is strictly prohibited unless prior approval has been obtained from the professor.
 The photography of examinations and other class materials provided for personal use during class, review sessions, office hours or otherwise is strictly prohibited.
-This is an inperson course.
-There is NO Zoom, videoconferencing or online option for this course.
-There is no official recording of class sessions.
+Assuming technology cooperates, I will record each session and share it with you for your personal use ONLY.
+You may not share or otherwise distribute the recording with any other party.